Canon 4000D vs 400D

 The side-by-side display below illustrates the physical size and weight of the Canon 4000D and the Canon 400D.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 4000D – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 400D is notably smaller (19 percent) than the Canon 4000D.
 However, the 400D is markedly heavier (28 percent) than the 4000D.
 In this context, it is worth noting that neither the 4000D nor the 400D are weather-sealed.